CUHK-SE-Group/GRev/README.md

 ## Configure filebeat to Start Monitoring

 We provide the `elk` toolkits, you can find it in `elk` folder.
 By running the `docker compose up -d`, you have started `elasticsearch`, `kibana`, and `logstash`.
-However, there are no input data(log) yet, so you have to maually configure the `filebeat`, sending the log file to the `elasticserach`.
+However, there is no input data(log) yet, so you have to manually configure the `filebeat`, sending the log file to the `elasticserach`.

-You can follow the official instruction in https://www.elastic.co/beats/filebeat
+You can follow the official instructions at https://www.elastic.co/beats/filebeat

 We also provide a template configuration for your reference.